jbuehl/ha/README.REST.md

 for a service that it hasn't previously seen, it creates a set of proxy resources for the service.

-If the state of a resource changes on a server, the next message will include a states REST resource that contains the current states of all resources on the server and an updated timestamp.
+If the state of a resource changes on a server, the next message will include a states REST resource that contains the current states of all resources on the server and an updated resource timestamp.
 The client should update it's state cache for that service with the new values.

-If the configuration of the HA resources on a service changes, the next message will include both a resources REST resource, a states REST resource, and an updated timestamp.
+If the configuration of the HA resources on a service changes, the next message will include both a resources REST resource, a states REST resource, and an updated state timestamp.
 The client will delete and recreate the proxied HA resources for that service, and update their states.

-If a client receives a message from an active server that contains a changed timestamp but no resources or states REST resources, it will request those resources from the service and update its cache.
+If a client receives a message from an active server that contains a changed timestamp but no resources or states REST resources, it will request either the resources or the states from the service and update its cache.

 ### Verbs
 The HTTP following verbs are implemented by restServer.py: